WFOEs have become a very popular way for businesses to expand to mainland China.

 - Ensure that your business also has two bank accounts.

 Note: While two bank accounts are required, your main method of sending payments may require a lot of payments outside of China as a WFOE normally would experience.
-Consider using a digital payment service to act as your main Business Account.

 After completing the steps above, the creation of your WFOE will entirely depend on the Chinese government departments and whether they approve or not.